z-shell/zsh-navigation-tools/README.md

 ```

 If you used `ZNT` before `v2.1.12`, remove old configuration files `~/.config/znt/*.conf` so that `ZNT`
-can update them to the latest version, which supports integration with `Zshrc`.
+can update them to the latest versions that support integration with `Zshrc`.
+If you used installer
+then run it again (after the remove of configuration files).

 ## Programming